Illinois Paid Leave For All Workers Act

 About the Author: Andrea Doerdelmann

 Andrea Doerdelmann is every payroll client’s preferred Eccezion team member, or she’s at least their employees’ favorite– whether they know it or not.
 Why?
 She makes sure everyone gets paid.
-“Andrea is the lead team member of our payroll department,” firm partner Shelly Casella-Dercole says.
+“Andrea is the lead team member of our payroll department,” firm partner Shelly Spata says.
 “She is great at following through with clients and resolving payroll issues.
 She is also excellent at adapting to various client accounting systems to get payroll done on the client’s system rather than ours.”